 - Show work that you're able to talk about.

 If you're applying for a course where a portfolio is needed to support your application, you'll move through one of 2 different journeys, depending on the course:

 2a) You will be invited to submit a digital portfolio through UAL’s online submission tool, PebblePad, for the first assessment of your work.
 If successful, you may be invited to interview and asked to bring your full portfolio

 2b) You will be invited to interview and you may be asked to bring your full portfolio

 3) If your application and interview are successful, we may offer you a place on your chosen course or a suitable alternative course.

 Check the Apply section of your chosen course's web page for more information about portfolio submission.

 If you live outside of the UK and have applied through your local official UAL representative, you will usually have a face-to-face interview in your country with one of our academic staff.
 They'll also give you feedback about your portfolio.

 If you are unable to attend an interview in person, a digital portfolio may be accepted instead.
-This will be arranged by our College Admissions Service, who will contact you once they receive your application.
+This will be arranged by our Admissions Service, who will contact you once they receive your application.